doctorfree/nvim-lazyman/README.md

 - [nvim-Lazyman](https://github.com/doctorfree/nvim-lazyman)
   - See the [Installation section](#installation) above
-  - Install and initialize with `lazyman -i`
+  - Installed and initialized by default
 - [AstroNvim](https://astronvim.com)
   - Install and initialize with `lazyman -a`
   - An example [AstroNvim community]() plugins configuration is added